 Even when there is long-term gain, the people affected by change will experience loss.
 They may lose established routines, patterns, and relationships.
 They may lose prestige, their sense of competence, or belonging.
 When planning a change, think about who is benefiting and who is losing as a result of the change, and then be prepared to empathize with people’s sense of loss.

 Lesson 5: Choice or coercion depends on where you sit.

-I chose to change my dog’s blanket for a new dog bed.
-She didn’t have a choice—she wasn’t even consulted!
+I chose to change my dog’s familiar blanket for a new dog bed.
+I didn’t consult her or offer her a choice.
 “She’s a dog!” you may say.
 That’s true.
-Too often, though, intelligent adults are treated the same way when it comes to organizational changes.
+Too often, though, executives and managers treat other intelligent adults that way when it comes to organizational change.

 Along with providing information, engage the affected people in designing the change.
 Engagement increases support.
 People will still feel a sense of loss, yet they are less likely to feel like victims when they have information and some input in shaping the change.
 And the people closest to the work are likely to have ideas that will improve the implementation—if you bother to ask them.